 The film is about the battle of a small village to stop the building of a road through its heart, but more than that I don’t know.
 I sat around a table with a group of other knitters, only two of whom I knew (in fact I’d pulled my friend Angie along with me, having mentally dismissed others because they looked too young…).
 The rest of our troupe was made up by members of the WI of Tretower, and a very funny lot they were.
 We worked hard, I tell you: having applied ourselves to our knitting for what seemed like hours we were all then given some cross-stitch to do, before that was exchanged for a large banner and some fabric letters.
 Throughout all of this we carried on chatting to each other, requiring absolutely no direction to play our scenes.
 Most interestingly, when the banner was placed on the table in front of us and one of the crew handed out ready threaded needles, without a single instruction being given – and no pause in conversation – each of us automatically turned our attention to the task in hand and began to sew, like a pack of Pavlovian dogs.
 It must have been the easiest directing job ever – put a bunch of women around a table in a parish hall with cups of tea and a plate of biscuits, supply with various handicrafts and let the cameras roll.

 I don’t know what filming had taken place in Cwmdu, if any – we were on location (that’s a bit of professional parlance for you) in Crickhowell.
-But Michael and I did pay a visit to Cwmdu last week.
+But Mr B and I did pay a visit to Cwmdu last week.
 Not by car, but on foot, across the hilltop from another tiny place, the village of Bwlch (which means ‘gap‘, signifying some sort of pass through the hills).
 I’m aware that these names may pose a slight problem for the non-Welsh amongst you, the chief culprit being that ‘w‘.
 It’s a vowel in Welsh – pronounce it as though it rhymes with the ‘oo‘ from ‘book‘; unless you’re from the north and pronounce ‘book‘ to rhyme with the ‘ou‘ from ‘group‘.
 In which case you’re on your own.

 After a slightly steep climb up the lane, through some gates and over a style or two we found ourselves on an extremely muddy pathway.